 If you’re looking for a great long range scope for 1000+ yards, we like the Bushnell Elite 20-60x Spotting Scope, as it has everything you’d want in a target scope.
 The Pentax 80mm Long Range Spotting Scope is a worthy budget-conscious runner-up, but its images aren’t as clear at long ranges as the Bushnell.

 We hope you found value in our reviews and that they provide some food for thought as you shop for a target scope to fit your own budget.
 If you thought our reviews were a great starting point, we hope that our buyer’s guide gave you enough insights into our evaluation process to help shape your thinking.
 We wish you the best in shopping for a target scope to fit a budget, and the best of luck at the range.

-In other news: we also published an article where we break down the 5 best 100+ yards spotting scopes of 2020.
+In other news: we also published an article where we break down the 5 best 100+ yards spotting scopes this year.

 Table of Contents

 Robert’s obsession with all things optical started early in life, when his optician father would bring home prototypes for Robert to play with.
 Nowadays, Robert is dedicated to helping others find the right optics for their needs.
 His hobbies include astronomy, astrophysics, and model building.
 Originally from Newark, NJ, he resides in Santa Fe, New Mexico, where the nighttime skies are filled with glittering stars.